Best Frozen Desserts in Singapore You Can Order Online for Delivery

 Published 26 April 2026

 Portion control.
-Most frozen desserts come individually portioned, making them ideal for households where different people eat at different times.
+Most come individually portioned — ideal for households where people eat at different times.

 Quality preservation.
-Modern flash-freezing locks in flavour and texture at the point of preparation.
-Many frozen desserts are virtually indistinguishable from freshly made when prepared correctly.
+Flash-freezing locks in flavour and texture at the point of preparation.
+When done properly, many frozen desserts are virtually indistinguishable from fresh.

 Traditional Frozen Desserts